rednblkx/HomeKey-ESP32/README.md

 ## Overview

-This project aims to provide the Apple HomeKey functionality with just an ESP32 and PN532 NFC Module.
-Sole purpose of the project is to provide the HomeKey functionality and other NFC functionalities such as MIFARE® Authentication or others are out of scope.
+This project aims to provide Apple HomeKey functionality using an ESP32 and PN532 NFC Module.
+Its primary focus is HomeKey; other NFC functionalities like MIFARE® Authentication are out of scope.

-- It integrates with HomeAssistant's Tags which makes it easier to create automations based on a person(issuer) or device(endpoint).
-- The internal state is published and controlled via MQTT through user-defined topics
+*   The internal state is published and controlled via MQTT through user-defined topics.
-- Any NFC Target that's not identified as HomeKey will skip the flow and publish the UID, ATQA and SAK on the same MQTT topic as HomeKey with the `"HomeKey"` field set to `false`
+*   Any NFC Target not identified as HomeKey will publish its UID, ATQA, and SAK to the same MQTT topic, with the `"homekey"` field set to `false`.
-- Code is not ready for battery-powered applications
+*   **Important:** This project is **not yet** made for battery-powered applications as it's currently unable to use sleep states effectively.
-- Designed for a board with an ESP32 chip and 4MB Flash size
+*   Designed for an ESP32 chip with 4MB Flash size.

-Goal of the project is to make it possible to add the HomeKey functionality to locks that don't support it or to anything for that matter :)
+The project's goal is to enable HomeKey functionality for locks or other devices that don't natively support it.

-For more advanced functionality, you might also be interested in [HAP-ESPHome](https://github.com/rednblkx/HAP-ESPHome) which attempts to integrate HomeKit (and HomeKey) into ESPHome for ultimate automations.
+For more advanced functionality, consider [HAP-ESPHome](https://github.com/rednblkx/HAP-ESPHome), which integrates HomeKit (and HomeKey) into ESPHome for ultimate automations.

+## ✨ Features

+*   **Apple HomeKey Integration:** Unlock your door with a tap using your iPhone or Apple Watch.
+*   **HomeKit Compatible:** Seamlessly integrates with your Apple Home ecosystem.
+*   **NFC Power:** Utilizes the PN532 NFC module for reliable and fast communication.
+*   **Home Assistant Integration:** Trigger automations and track lock state within Home Assistant using NFC tags and MQTT.
+*   **MQTT Connectivity:** Publish lock status and receive commands over MQTT.
+*   **Web Interface:** Easy configuration and management through a user-friendly web interface.
+*   **Over-The-Air (OTA) Updates:** Keep your firmware fresh and secure wirelessly.

+## 🛠️ Key Technologies Under the Hood

+*   **ESP-IDF:** Robust Espressif IoT Development Framework.
+*   **HomeSpan:** Framework for HomeKit integration.
+*   **PN532 NFC Module:** Hardware for reading HomeKey passes.
+*   **MQTT:** Lightweight messaging protocol for device communication.
+*   **ESPAsyncWebServer:** Powers the web interface.
+*   **LittleFS:** Stores web interface files and configuration data.

-## Usage
+## 🚀 Getting Started

-Visit the [wiki](https://github.com/rednblkx/HomeKey-ESP32/wiki) for documentation on the project
+Ready to dive in?
+We've got you covered!

+1.  **Prerequisites:** Ensure you have all necessary tools and software.
+Check our [Prerequisites Guide](docs/prerequisites.md).
+2.  **Setup:** Follow our step-by-step [Setup Guide](docs/setup.md) to get your ESP32 and PN532 running.
+3.  **Configuration:** Learn how to customize your HomeKey-ESP32 in the [Configuration Guide](docs/configuration.md).
+4.  **MQTT Integration:** Discover how to connect your lock to your MQTT broker and Home Assistant in the [MQTT Guide](docs/mqtt.md).
+5.  **Updates:** Keep your device up-to-date with our [Updates Guide](docs/updates.md).

 ## Disclaimer

-Use this at your own risk, i'm not a cryptographic expert, just a hobbyist.
-Keep in mind that the HomeKey was implemented through reverse-engineering as indicated above so it might be lacking stuff from Apple's specification to which us private individuals do not have access.
+Use this at your own risk; I'm a hobbyist, not a cryptographic expert.
+HomeKey was implemented through reverse-engineering, so it may lack elements from Apple's private specification.

-While functional as it is now, the project should still be considered as a **work in progress** so expect breaking changes.
+This project is still a **work in progress**; will try to keep things stable but breaking changes should still be expected.

 ## Contributing & Support

-All contributions to the repository are welcomed, if you think you can bring an improvement into the project, feel free to fork the repository and submit your pull requests.
+Contributions are welcome.
+Feel free to fork the repository and submit pull requests.

-If you have a suggestion or are in need of assistance, you can open an issue.
-Additionally, you can join the Discord server at https://discord.com/invite/VWpZ5YyUcm
+For suggestions or assistance, open an issue or join the Discord server at https://discord.com/invite/VWpZ5YyUcm

-If you like the project, please consider giving it a star ⭐ to show the appreciation for it and for others to know this repository is worth something.
+If you like the project, please consider giving it a star ⭐ to show appreciation and help others discover it.

 ## Credits

 -   [@kormax](https://github.com/kormax) for reverse-engineering the Homekey [NFC Protocol](https://github.com/kormax/apple-home-key) and publishing a [PoC](https://github.com/kormax/apple-home-key-reader)
 -   [@kupa22](https://github.com/kupa22) for the [research](https://github.com/kupa22/apple-homekey) on the HAP side of things for HomeKey
 -   [HomeSpan](https://github.com/HomeSpan/HomeSpan) which is being used as the framework implementing the HomeKit accessory

+## License

+This project is licensed under the [MIT License](LICENSE).